josedbaez/josedbaez.github.io/source/_posts/sitecore-content-hub-cmp-connector-extensions.md

 - stylelabs
 - connector
 - cmp
-- azure
-- servicebus

 ---
 <img class="hero-img" src="/images/cmp-connector.jpg" alt="Sitecore Content Hub CMP Connector">
 ---
-How to extend Sitecore's Connect Hub CMP connector to synchronize images.
+How to extend Sitecore's Connect Hub CMP connector to synchronise images.
 <!-- more -->

 *Versions used: Sitecore Experience Platform 9.2 Initial Release.
 Content Hub 3.2.0*

-This post is way overdue as I was supposed to release it after my last talk in december at [The Sitecore Sessions](https://www.meetup.com/The-Sitecore-Sessions/).
+This post is way overdue as I was supposed to release it after my last talk at [The Sitecore Sessions](https://www.meetup.com/The-Sitecore-Sessions/events/266315651/).
 Sorry for the delay 😞.

-On a [previous post](/2019/11/content-hub-cmp-to-twitter) I explained how to install [Sitecore Connect™ for Sitecore CMP](https://dev.sitecore.net/Downloads/Sitecore_Connect_for_Sitecore_CMP/10/Sitecore_Connect_for_Sitecore_CMP_100.aspx) to automatically send entities from CMP to Sitecore.
-Alas, the connector only synchronizes text fields.
+On a [previous post](/2019/10/sitecore-content-hub-cmp-connector), I explained how to install [Sitecore Connect™ for Sitecore CMP](https://dev.sitecore.net/Downloads/Sitecore_Connect_for_Sitecore_CMP/10/Sitecore_Connect_for_Sitecore_CMP_100.aspx) to automatically send entities from CMP to Sitecore.
+Alas, the connector only synchronises text fields.

-This post explains the [CMP connector extension]() that synchronizes Content Hub images set on `M.Content` entities.
+This post explains the [CMP connector extension](https://github.com/josedbaez/Sitecore.SharedSource.CMP.Connector.Extensions) that synchronises Content Hub images set on `M.Content` entities.
 Using the same methodology, this could grow into a module and include other field types (e.g. references to other entities).
-[MISSING Source Code here MISSING]().
+[Source Code here](https://github.com/josedbaez/Sitecore.SharedSource.CMP.Connector.Extensions).

 This solution extends the existing CMP connector by adding a new processor to process a new mapping field type that maps an image relation to a Sitecore field using the same format supported by [Sitecore connector for Content Hub DAM](https://dev.sitecore.net/Downloads/Sitecore_Plugin_for_Stylelabs_DAM/20/Sitecore_Connect_for_Sitecore_DAM_200.aspx); so DAM connector needs to be [installed](/2019/08/sitecore-content-hub-dam-connector/).

 The default connector will process items of template type `/sitecore/templates/CMP/Field Mapping`, so we need a new template item (`/sitecore/templates/CMP/Image Field Mapping`) that our custom processor can use to identify image mapping configurations.
-This template has `Field Mapping` as its base template plus 2 extra fields: `AssetIndex` to specify the index of the asset relation to grab (if multiple are allowed), and `RenditionToUse` to specify which asset rendition public link to use. `CMP Field Name` is used as the relation to find the asset on (`CmpContentToLinkedAsset` is avaiable OOTB).
+This template has `Field Mapping` as its base template plus 2 extra fields: `AssetIndex` to specify the index of the asset relation to grab (if multiple are allowed), and `RenditionToUse` to specify which asset rendition public link to use. `CMP Field Name` is used as the relation to find the asset on (`CmpContentToLinkedAsset` is available OOTB).

-The new processor runs after the default ones.
-[MISSING LINK TO XML FILE MISSING]()
+The [new processor](https://github.com/josedbaez/Sitecore.SharedSource.CMP.Connector.Extensions/blob/master/src/Sitecore.SharedSource.CMP.Connector.CustomFields/App_Config/Include/Feature/Sitecore.SharedSource.CMP.Connector.CustomFields.config) runs after the default ones.
 ``` xml
 <pipelines>
     <cmp.importEntity>